 Why LIFE-IP Climate Adaptation?

 Ergo, a great deal is already happening, but according to the experts we can do an even better job.
-All these measures can be implemented faster and more efficiently if we organise them more intelligently.
-For example, by linking measures and exchanging knowledge and experience more efficiently.
+All these measures can be implemented faster and more efficiently if we adopt a smarter approach.
+For example, by linking measures and by exchanging know-how and experience more efficiently.

 - Raising awareness and promoting a sense of urgency, in order to encourage residents and organisations to take action;

-The years ahead will see the implementation of twenty projects, the so-called cog projects, each of which is linked to one of the four cogs.
-Implementation is in the hands of the participating parties: provinces, municipalities, district water boards, community health services, government agencies, and the Dutch Federation of Agriculture and Horticulture (LTO-Noord).
-All twenty cog projects are model projects.
-The know-how and experience generated by these projects will be actively disseminated via campaigns focused on communication, on networking between stakeholders, and on the reproducibility and dissemination of the results at home and abroad.
-These campaigns are referred to as the expediting campaigns.
+During the LIFE-IP programme, eighteen projects will be implemented, the so-called cog projects.
+Each project is linked to one of the four cogs.
+Their implementation is in the hands of the participating parties: provinces, municipalities, district water boards, community health services, government agencies, and the Dutch Federation of Agriculture and Horticulture (LTO-Noord).